sandrozc/llm_learning_xp/day_4_agent_opti/README.md

-# Agentic Workflow & MLOPs System Design
+# Agentic Workflow & Inference Optimization

 ## Course Goals
 The primary objectives of this course are to:
-- Understand the fundamentals of Agentic Workflow & Some MLOPs System Desing
+- Understand the fundamentals of Agentic Workflow
+- Understand LLM Inference tradeoffs
 - Learn how to implement inline Amazon Bedrock Agent
-- Understand LLM Inference tradeoffs

 ## Course Agenda